shanetran248/Facial-Recognition-GUI--Open-Source-Project-/FaceRecognitonGUI.md

 The unknown_persons folder store the user input data for when a user provides an image for a person the want to log as unknown.
 The faceapp.py program reads this folder during excecution, The program has protections to not accept anything other than image files for this field.
 <p><br></p>
 <p><strong>faceapp.py</strong></p>
 faceapp.py is the main program.
 It imports the tools detailed in our tool section and is the catalyst for the GUI.
-This application is not store in a subfolder in the program structure
+This application is not stored in a subfolder in the program structure